gguuss/DietyOS/README.md

 * The Pythagoreans and related lore

 # Philosophical resources
+* Mortimer Adler - 6 great ideas
 * The Tao of Pooh
-* Mortimer Adler - 6 great ideas

 # Reading / training resources for getting into shape and attracting people like us:
 * Buy a scale – you can’t change what you don’t measure
-* The Four Hour Body
-* Pumping Iron
-* (Pretty much anything high intensity interval training)
 * Crossfit / Industrious / Fit Body gym
+* HIIT
 * Finding ways to feel good about yourself and having confidence in your appearance / loving yourself
+* Pumping Iron (the arnold book)
+* Stop drinking alcohol and consuming sugar if you are trying to get into shape or control / limit your intake
+* The Four Hour Body
+* The Hacker's Diet (calories in / calories out)
 * Use your own body as a tapestry, what you think looks good looks good
-* Stop drinking alcohol and consuming sugar if you are trying to get into shape or control / limit your intake
-* THe Hacker's Diet (calories in / calories out)

 # Keyword for attraction:
 * Sapiosexual